Fort Tejon: Fort Tejon State Historic Park

 The state historic park is listed on the National Register of Historic Places.
-In 1940, at the urging of local citizens, the Tejon Ranch Company deeded 5 acres to the State of California to established a state park.
+In 1940, at the urging of local citizens, the Tejon Ranch Company deeded 5 acres to the State of California to establish a state park.
 Its original historic buildings have been documented by the Historic American Buildings Survey.
 Several buildings have been restored, and two are partially open to visitors.
 The restored barracks contain display cases of uniforms and a recreated troopers' quarters.
 The commanding officer's quarters have several restored and furnished rooms.
 Officers' quarters nearby are only stabilized in a state of arrested decay, with walls buttressed by masonry and lumber and tied together with reinforcing rods.

 A quartermaster building has been reconstructed and houses materials used in dragoon life and Civil War reenactments.
 The sites of former buildings, planned for reconstruction, are marked by split rail fences along the outlines of their foundations.
 A park office, containing exhibits of dragoon life and restrooms, is at the east end of the parade ground near the parking lot by Interstate 5.

 The park grounds include the original barracks, where the soldiers slept, and also the grave site of Peter Lebeck, which is indicated with a historical marker.
 The nearby town of Lebec is named after him.

 Fort Tejon is the site of frequent Civil War reenactments presented by the Fort Tejon Historical Association.

 The park contains a number of natural features of interest, including centuries-old valley oaks and California condors.